louislef299/go-scripts/projects/side_stuff/k8s/istio-up-and-running/istio-admin.md

 #### On page 112, there are debug endpoints that you can connect to for additional information on Pilot.
 Potential clctl automation?

 Examples can be found at the [official GitHub repository](https://github.com/istio-up-and-running/examples)

+Also check out the chapter 7 configs directory and comments for more information on each of the istio types.